iancleary/local-ssh-config/README.md

 ## Description

-**Welcome!** This is a CLI for updated SSH config files from your local virtual machines quickly.
+**Welcome!** This is a CLI to generate/update SSH config files for your local virtual machines quickly.

 ## Problem